DiljotSG/afterlife/docs/RESTORE.md

 ### Configuration Setup

-Run the following configuration setup script, this will link the dotfiles on your system back to the ones in this git repo among other stuff.
+Run the following configuration setup script, this will link the dotfiles on your system back to the ones in this git repo along with creating your folder structure.

 ```shell
 cd ~/.afterlife/scripts